 - Navigate to the apps page on the left hand menu.

-- Click “Create a new private app”.
+- Click on “Create an app”.

 - Next, log in to your Zenventory account and navigate to Admin -> System > Integration.
+Have the Admin API Access Token, API Key, and API Secret ready as you will need them to follow the next steps.

 - While under the “Marketplace” tab, click the “Add Marketplace” button, select “Shopify”, then "Add".